AERODYNAMICS 2 - 2022/3

 |Assessment type||Unit of assessment||Weighting|

-The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of scientific principles, the ability to adapt and apply those principles to specific calculations and the ability to describe aspects of aerodynamic phenomena and aircraft design.
-The class test demonstrates the ability to perform a specific calculation and interpret its results.
+The assessment strategy is designed to provide students with the opportunity to demonstrate understanding of scientific principles, the ability to adapt and apply those principles to specific calculations and interpret their results, and the ability to describe aspects of aerodynamic phenomena and aircraft design.

-- To provide an understanding of methods for predicting nozzle flows, and lift and wave drag in supersonic flow, including the effects of finite aspect ratio.
+- To provide an understanding of methods for predicting nozzle flows, and lift and wave drag in supersonic flows.

 - To demonstrate how these strands are brought together through a broad discussion of the design of supersonic aircraft.

-- To provide a general appreciation of the physics of hypersonic flow and simple methods for estimating lift in hypersonic flows.
+- To provide a general appreciation of the physics of transonic and hypersonic flows, and simple methods for estimating lift in hypersonic flows.

-- To provide an understanding of the specialist experimental facilities and instrumentation used in fluid mechanics, both for aeronautical and related applications.
+- To provide an understanding of the specialist experimental facilities and instrumentation used in fluid mechanics.

 C - Cognitive/analytical